CQTS/introduction-to-cubical/lectures/1--Type-Theory/1-5--Propositions-as-Types.lagda.md

 ## Induction Principles

-In the above we proofs we were secretly using an upgraded form of the recursion principles for ``Bool`` and ``ℕ`` known as "induction principles".
+In the above proofs we were secretly using an upgraded form of the recursion principles for ``Bool`` and ``ℕ`` known as "induction principles".
 The difference is that where recursion principles allowed us to define ordinary functions out of ``Bool``, ``ℕ``, etc.,